syncfusion-content/flutter-docs/Flutter/circular-charts/circular-series-customization.md

 ### Image fill

-The data points of pie, doughnut and radial bar charts can also be filled with image by returning [`ImageShader`](https://api.flutter.dev/flutter/dart-ui/ImageShader-class.html) with rqeuired parameters.
+The data points of pie, doughnut and radial bar charts can also be filled with image by returning [`ImageShader`](https://api.flutter.dev/flutter/dart-ui/ImageShader-class.html) with required parameters.

 {% highlight dart %}